Catalog Generation

 radians

-6: Reading The Output Catalog Files
+6: Reading The Point and Segmentation Output Catalog Files

 All of the Point and Segmentation catalogs, filter and total, are Enhanced Character-Separated Values (ECSV) files which are human-readable ASCII tables.
 As such, it is straight-foward to access the astronomical source data contained in the rows of the files in a programmatic way via Astropy or Pandas.